rashevskyv/dbi/README.md

 ShowCombinedNSP=true
 ; Show or not virtual "Mods & cheats" folder that redirects to sdmc:/atmosphere/contents/TITLEID ShowMAC=true
+; Use TitleID for "Mods & cheats" folder
+MACasTID=true
 ; Show user defined shortcuts to MircoSD folders as separate storages CustomStorages=true
 ; Turn screen off on start MTP mode